zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec11.md

           *No DS Record*.
        3. Output *[DS11_PARENT_WITH_DS]* and list parent name servers in *Has DS Record*.

-3. If the *Test Type* is "[undelegated]" and if *Undelegated DS* is empty, then do exit this test case.

 4. Create DNS queries for the child zone: